-The bill does not define "significant breach".
-Under current DIAND policy, a deficit of 8% of a band's operating budget results in review of its financial circumstances, with the first stage of intervention involving a band-designed and -administered remedial plan under DIAND supervision.
-The scheme set out in clauses 10(1) and (2) appears to combine elements of the existing policy approach and of a JMAC option aimed at ensuring bands a high degree of independence in dealing with their financial situation.
-In this regard, while DIAND interventions deal exclusively with moneys transferred under funding agreements, "band funds" referred to in clause 10, as defined in clause 2, appear to include non-governmental sources of band revenue.
+DIAND supervision.
+The scheme set out in clauses 10(1) and (2) appeared to combine elements of the existing policy approach and of a JMAC option aimed at ensuring bands a high degree of independence in dealing with their financial situation.
+In this regard, while DIAND interventions deal exclusively with moneys transferred under funding agreements, "band funds" referred to in clause 10, as defined in clause 2, appeared to include non-governmental sources of band revenue.

 c.
-Ministerial involvement (clause 11)
+Ministerial Involvement (Clause 10(3))

-The FNGA also authorizes discretionary ministerial interventions in bands' financial affairs.
-Under clause 10(3), the Minister "may" assess a band's "financial position" and, if he or she considers it necessary, require "remedial measures" when any of three circumstances "becomes known": deteriorated financial health compromising delivery of "essential" programs; failure to make financial statements public within the prescribed period; and an adverse opinion by the band's auditor.
+The FNGA also authorized discretionary ministerial interventions in bands' financial affairs.
+Clause 10(3), as introduced, allowed the Minister to assess a band's "financial position" and, if he or she considered it necessary, require "remedial measures" when any of three circumstances became known: deteriorated financial health compromising delivery of "essential" programs; failure to make financial statements public within the prescribed period; and an adverse opinion by the band's auditor.
+First Nations witnesses and others objected strongly to the statutory entrenchment of the Minister's existing intervention authority under funding agreements.
+A government amendment adopted by the House Committee provided that, in addition to the Minister, "a person or body designated by the Minister" might also undertake the financial assessment, but left the remedial measures phase under the Minister's sole authority.
+A further Report Stage government proposal would have empowered the Minister's designate to order remedial measures as well.(75)